 E- enjoy a shared solution

-Given these findings, a team of researchers — including investigators from Massachusetts General Hospital — sought to test if pairing a clinician-focused DECIDE intervention (DECIDE-PC) with the patient focused intervention (DECIDE-PA) within a minority patient population would be effective for improving SDM and quality of care.
+Given these findings, a team of researchers — including the Mass General team — sought to test if pairing a clinician-focused DECIDE intervention (DECIDE-PC) with the patient-focused intervention (DECIDE-PA) within a minority patient population would be effective for improving SDM and quality of care.

 A total of 312 patients seeking behavioral health services were randomized to receive either standard care or an intervention with DECIDE-PA, which involved three 60-minute sessions focused on educating patients about their role in clinical visits, and providing them with the skills and confidence to understand and ask questions about their treatment options.